20tab/nextjs-light-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 ## Using custom docker-compose implementation

-:warning: **env variable** in custom mode you must be sure to have env, set in the system or in `.env` file.
+:warning: All the following environment variables must be set in a local `.env` or throught your system configs

 ```bash
   COMPOSE_FILE=docker-compose.yaml:docker-compose/local.yaml